eu-digital-identity-wallet/eudi-srv-web-trustedlist-manager-py/README.md

 ## Run docker

-To start Web Trusted List Manager service a docker compose file has been implemented that can be found in `docker` directory.
+To start Web Trusted List Manager service a docker compose file, [docker-compose.yml](docker/docker-compose.yml), has been implemented that can be found in `docker` directory.

 To start the docker compose environment